 During the nonprofit’s emergent period, the Bronx High School of Science alumna helped pen grant letters, and she clipped and archived news items about the organization, which was established to save a stately, century-old Romanesque church structure in the history-rich Mohawk Valley.

-Charlotte, who would like to foster a career as a history teacher, a diplomat, or as a representative in the field of international affairs, is currently teaching English abroad.
-At present, she lives in Barcelona, Spain, but prior to that, she spent six months studying film, history and literature as a student in Italy.
+Charlotte, who would like to foster a career as a history teacher, a diplomat, or as a representative in the field of international affairs, has taught English abroad in Spain.
+Additionally, she spent six months studying film, history and literature as a student in Italy.

 While she loves viewing the masterpieces housed in the Metropolitan Museum, the Frick Collection, and the Rubin Museum of Art, Charlotte is not afraid to get a little dirt under her fingernails, having once participated in an archaeological dig.